ucdavis/hpccf-docs/docs/hive/lssc0-data-migration.md

 ### Group/PI sub-directories:

 Group/PI sub-directories can be also be transferred from LSSC0 with rsync.
-SSH to `transfer.hive.hpc.udavis.edu` using your Campus Login ID and passphrase (or SSH key pair if you submitted one via HiPPO).
+SSH to `transfer.hive.hpc.ucdavis.edu` using your Campus Login ID and passphrase (or SSH key pair if you submitted one via HiPPO).

 Once logged into the Hive transfer node, you can run: